AngryCarrot789/FramePFX/docs/Projects and Codebase.md

 Unlike previous versions of FramePFX, this version consists almost entirely of MVP based code, except the UI elements act like the presenters, and models are just on their own.
 MVVM is rarely used.
+We may slowly transition back into MVVM once a system can be figured out (e.g. how do we bind clip location in the UI? `ClipViewModel`?
+What about `TrackViewModel` and therefore `TimelineViewModel` and `ProjectViewModel`?
+It just adds complexity due to us shadowing the models with view models)

 When a model needs to access UI-specifics (e.g. a command wants to expand a node in the resource tree), it does that through interfaces.
 The general pattern is `I<Model>Element` or `I<Model>UIElement`, e.g. `IResourceTreeElement`.